 The lens construction quality is still good (like the 20mm), chromatic aberrations well managed, but it has a strong vignetting at f/1.4 (-2.7 f-stops).
 The only hitch, if I can say so, is its very high price.
 All of this makes it a perfect lens for passionate and wealthy amateurs and/or semi-pro/pro.

-So, I’m now at the end of what I consider being the five best wide-angle prime lenses.
+So, I’m now at the end of what I consider being the best Sony wide-angle prime lenses.
 Their characteristics are summarized below.

 If you’re looking for interesting alternatives offering ultra-wide-angle shots, I think there are three manual-focus alternatives you can consider.
 Laowa offers a 9mm f/5.6 FF RL as well as an 11mm f/4.5 FF RL.
 With a viewing angle of 135°, the 9mm from Laowa is simply the widest (non-Fisheye) lens available for Sony FF bodies.
 However, you won’t be able to add a screw-in filter, unlike the 11mm from Laowa.
 Tests show very good feedback on this 9mm, actually better (in image quality, chromatic aberration, coma, minimum focusing distance) than the Voigtlander 10mm f/5.6 ASPH (also with manual focus).